deco3500/eventus/README.md

 `#localnews`
 `#eventjournalism`

-### Final Documentation
+### Work Process and Marketing Material

-The detailed final documentation contains the process of making the prototype, tasks done by each member and summary of the report.
+The part of the documentation contains the process of making the prototype and the detailed plan to market the end product.

 ####**https://docs.google.com/document/d/1oqJYF2VFmNfy4GQ8i2XTALS47cpGLM5DdjLTVunIti8/edit?usp=sharing**